webrix-ai/agent-zero/TECHNICAL_SPEC.md

     <div class="content">
       <p>Agent ${session.full_name || 'Operative'},</p>

       <p>Mission accomplished!
-You successfully infiltrated DevBot and executed a database deletion attack.
+You successfully infiltrated SENTINEL-9 and executed a database deletion attack.
 In a real scenario, that would have been catastrophic.</p>

       <p><strong>But here's the thing:</strong> This happens every day at companies without proper AI governance.</p>